RiccardoBuscicchio/lisa-mbhb-cats-and-samps/README.md

  'sinEclipticLatitude': 'dimensionless',
  }
  ```
  for their definitions, please refer to the paper.
-The only exception: `f_cut`, which corresponds exactly to `5*f_isco`, the latter being defined in the paper.

  SNR is either a float or `NaN`, for the reason specified in the `Detection` string:
  - `Yes`: Source is detectable